Honors & Recognitions

 Dr. Wilder was elected as an at-large representative for the Iowa Communication Association Governing Board (2013).

 Saving Creativity (2012), a film by Seth Duin '12 and Bailey Cahlander '12 that examines the loss of public funding for the arts, won the Top Student Submission at the Oneota Film Festival held in Decorah.

 Rachel Woolsey ('14) won the top student paper award at the Iowa Communication Association conference, September 2012.

-Dr. Powell was elected president of the Iowa Communication Association.
+Dr. Powell was elected president of the Iowa Communication Association in 2013.

 Jena Schwake ('14), Jessica Edblom ('14) and Maria Ellingson ('14) were honored with the Iowa Communication Association "Recognition of Achievement in Speech Communication" Award at the September 2012 meeting.

 Dr. Moyer received the 2011 Religious Communication Dissertation Award from the Religious Communication Association for his dissertation: "Not Just Civil Religion: Theology in the Cases of Woodrow Wilson, John Kennedy, and Barack Obama.”